Epic Mexico to Costa Rica

 Day 8

-San IgnacioThere is a heap of optional activities to choose between in San Ignacio.
-The cave of Actun Tunichil Muknal is a living museum of Maya relics, and you can wade through its waters until you reach a whole bunch of 1400-year-old crystallised skeletons.
-You could take a day tour to the Mountain Pine Ridge area to visit waterfalls and swimming holes, or go down the Macal river in canoes or tubes.
-If you prefer a slower pace, take a trip out to Xunantunich, an impressive Maya ceremonial centre with panoramic views.
+San IgnacioThere is heaps to do in San Ignacio, so your free day has endless possibilities.
+The cave of Actun Tunichil Muknal is a living museum of Maya relics and you can wade through its waters until you reach a bunch of spooky 1400-year-old crystallised skeletons.
+You could take a day tour to the Mountain Pine Ridge area to visit waterfalls and swimming holes or go down the Macal River in canoes or tubes.
+If you prefer a slower pace, maybe take a trip to Xunantunich – an impressive Maya ceremonial centre with panoramic views.
 Getting to the site is half the fun, as you'll need to take a hand-cranked boat down the river.
-Belizeans are super friendly, so in the evening, walk down Burns Avenue and join the locals for a chat in one of the many restaurants, or at a street side stall.
+Belizeans are super friendly, so tonight, maybe walk down Burns Avenue and join the locals for a chat in one of the many restaurants or streetside stalls.

 -